oracle-livelabs/developer/extend-oda-with-oci-ai-services/introduction/introduction.md

  - Validate, debug and test your skill.

 ### What Do You Need?
- - Access to the OCI Console  - As used to provision the instance of the Oracle Digital Assistant.
+Access to the  Oracle Cloud Infrastructure (OCI) console, which is used to provision the Oracle Digital Assistant instance.

-**Note:** If you are using an Oracle hosted ODA instance for this tutorial, the required OCI service permissions as described in LAB 1 below have been already defined and you could skip that section.
-If you are using your own OCI environment (such as a Trial instance) please perform the steps in LAB 1 prior to building out your Digital Assistant.
+***Note:*** If you are using an Oracle-hosted Digital Assistant instance for this tutorial, the OCI service permissions that are described in Lab 1 have been already defined, so you can skip Lab 1.
+However, if you're using your own OCI environment (such as a trial instance) you must complete Lab 1 or else you won't be able complete Labs 4, 5, and 6.

- - The starter skill, **AIServiceStarterSkill.zip**, which is included with this tutorial.
-[Download this file to your local system](https://docs.oracle.com/en/cloud/paas/digital-assistant/tutorial-skill/files/PizzaKing_Complete(1.0).zip) for your reference.
+ - The starter skill, **HOL4303StarterSkillv11(1.1).zip**, which is included with this tutorial.
+[Download this file to your local system](https://objectstorage.eu-amsterdam-1.oraclecloud.com/n/idppdqf7rmfq/b/HOL/o/HOL4303StarterSkillv11(1.1).zip) for your reference.

  - Access to Oracle Digital Assistant Version 22.06 or higher